deepakness/deepakness-main/content/blog/books/index.md

 ## Currently reading

-- The Lessons of History - Ariel Durant and Will Durant
+- The Lessons of History - Ariel Durant and Will Durant ([My Notes](https://deepakness.com/blog/books/the-lessons-of-history/))

 ## Books I have read